chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

   is_processed BOOLEAN DEFAULT false, is_active BOOLEAN DEFAULT true
 );
-COMMENT ON TABLE stack_xxx IS 'Table that contains xxx';
+COMMENT ON TABLE stack_xxx IS 'Table that contains some data';
 ```